fiduswriter/fiduswriter-gitrepo-export/README.rst

 To install:

-1. Make sure you have installed the `fiduswriter-books` plugin.
+1. Make sure you have installed the `fiduswriter-books` plugin and you have updated both `fiduswriter` and `fiduswriter-books` to the latest 3.8.x patch release.

 2. Install this plugin (for example by running ``pip install fiduswriter-github-export``).